Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 ..

 - `top_terms`: (Optional) The number of top GO terms to include in the heatmap.
 Default is 10.
+..

+- `width`: (Optional) The width of the output PDF heatmap.
+Default is NULL, which uses default behavior of pdf().
+..

+- `height`: (Optional) The height of the output PDF heatmap.
+Default is NULL, which uses default behavior of pdf().

 **Usage Example:**